Mirasol Springs

 Work to restore the native Hill Country landscape has already started at Mirasol Springs with more plans for the future.
 Efforts are underway to begin eradicating two invasive, non-native species of grass, Australian bluestem and King Ranch bluestem, and restore those grasslands to native grasses and wildflowers.
 Both invasive species were originally introduced to the property as forage crops for cattle, and have established large, dense populations which have choked out the native biodiversity of the original grasslands.

-We are also working with restoration ecologists to trial experimental plots with different combinations of grazing, controlled burns, mowing and seeding.
+We are working with restoration ecologists to trial experimental plots with different combinations of grazing, controlled burns, mowing and seeding.
 Our goal is to establish the most effective methods for reviving native wildflowers and inviting pollinator species like native bees and butterflies back to the land.
 We understand that improving the ability of plant communities to filter and absorb water as it moves across the land while increasing biodiversity is perhaps the most important work we can invest in.

 Other efforts to date include: